ikonopistsev/node-rapidjson/README.md

 This module contains [rapidjson](https://github.com/Tencent/rapidjson) bindings.

-The library was created to simplify working with BitInt in nodejs.
+The library was created to simplify working with BigInt in nodejs.

 ```js
 const RapidJSON = require("@ikonopistsev/node-rapidjson");